38/plumber/README.md

 You probably know this, the Porject is still in a very early stage.
 There are too many development target needs to be done.
 But we don't have too enough people work on the project. **Any one who wants to contribute to the project are warmly welcomed.**

-If you are interested regarding the project, feel free to email the [contributors](https://github.com/38/plumber/blob/master/CONTRIBUTORS).
+If you are interested in the project, feel free to email the [contributors](https://github.com/38/plumber/blob/master/CONTRIBUTORS).

 # How to compile?
 To compile this project you need CMake 2.6 or later.